Best things to do in Aizu Wakamatsu

 Sazaedo Temple Aizu Wakamatsu

 A short bus ride from Aizu Wakamatsu station is Mt Iimori, which is where you can find both Sazaedo Temple and the Byakkotai memorial.
 Half way up this steeply inclined hill you can find the famous memorial and graves of the Byakkotai (White Tiger Brigade).
 The Byakkotai were a reserve unit of teenage samurai fighting in the Boshin civil war in 1868.
 After getting cut off from their unit, they retreated to Mt Iimori only to see what they thought to be Tsuruga Castle on fire.
-Assuming all had been lost, they then all tragically committed Seppuku, the honourable way for Samurai to take their own lives.
+Assuming all had been lost, 19 tragically committed Seppuku, the honourable way for Samurai to take their own lives.

 Byakkotai grave Aizu Wakamatsu